-- 2.2.1 Perform hydrologic and hydraulic designs for the referenced bridges in accordance with the "SCDOT's Requirements for Hydraulic Design Studies" (May 2009), PCDM-11, SCDOT's Hydraulic Design Bulletins, and apply the noted amendments: - 2.2.1.1 Qualitative Site Assessment follow the guidance of the latest RHDS.
+2.2.1 Perform hydrologic and hydraulic designs for the referenced bridges in accordance with the "SCDOT's Requirements for Hydraulic Design Studies", May 2009, Hydraulic Design Bulletin 2019-4, PCDM-11(Supplemental Design Criteria For Low Volume Bridge Replacement Projects, July 2024) and apply the noted amendments:

+2.2.1.1 Qualitative Site Assessment

-• A Level 1 qualitative assessment shall be used to evaluate basin and site conditions that may adversely impact the bridge of interest.
+- A Level 1 qualitative assessment shall be used to evaluate basin and site conditions that may adversely impact the bridge of interest.
 This assessment includes a review of the flood history, scour history, and comparative bridge data.
-When site conditions dictate the need for a higher design standard, the designer shall
+When site conditions dictate the need for a higher design standard, the designer shall follow the guidance of the RHDS. - Not all bridge sites qualify for "Supplemental Design Criteria for Low Volume Bridge Replacement Projects" in accordance with